rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

-https://www.youtube.com/playlist?list=PLdpzxOOAlwvIZ7u-gtpX_bozrspUbTQ1S --> Shell Scripting Playlist ( Abhishek )
+✅ https://www.youtube.com/playlist?list=PLdpzxOOAlwvIZ7u-gtpX_bozrspUbTQ1S --> Shell Scripting Playlist ( Abhishek )

 ---

+✅ which command can i use to check if caddy is running inside ecs task or not ?
+- ps aux | grep caddy

+---

+✅ which command can i use to check on which ports caddy is listening ?
+- Ports should be exposed in Dockerfile using expose command
+- ports exposed in dockerfile should be the same ports on which ALB listeners should listen
+- netstat -tulpn | grep caddy OR ss -tulpn | grep caddy

+---

-https://github.com/iam-veeramalla/ultimate-linux-guide/  -->  Ultimate Linux Guide ( Abhishek )
+✅ https://github.com/iam-veeramalla/ultimate-linux-guide/  -->  Ultimate Linux Guide ( Abhishek )

 - getting-started
 - folder-structure